Python Lesson 1

 Numpy first impressions

-You have in Moodle a simple dataset consisting on the output of a climate model for average monthly temperatures between the years 1961 and 2096 for several cities in Cyprus.
+You have in Moodle or Blackboard a simple dataset consisting on the output of a climate model for average monthly temperatures between the years 1961 and 2096 for several cities in Cyprus.
 The files are of csv type, in the folder

 We first read the data using the